soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 ##Delegate Support

-The *GameScene* class is now ready to implement the contact delegate, first you should inform the delegate which class will take responsibility for handling the messages.
-You should assign *GameScene* as the collision delegate.
+The *GameScene* class is now ready to implement the contact delegate protocol methods.
+First, we should inform the physics world which class will take responsibility for handling the contact messages.
+To do this, we assign *GameScene* as the collision delegate.

 > [action]
 > Add the following code to the `didMoveToView(..)` method: